 By Fredrik Goldhahn from Sticks & Spoons Food Travel

 The 160-meter-long precision walkway leads to impressive stairs to climb up to the main temple built on the rim of a now dormant volcano.
 This location of the temple symbolizes Mount Kailash, the holy mountain on top where Shiva lived.
 The central tower made of pink sandstone represents Mount Meru, the Hindu center of the universe, surrounded by ponds, symbols for the ocean surrounding Mount Meru.
-The similarities with Angkor Wat regarding architecture and symbolism are obvious, and Phanom Rung also lies on the ancient route from Angkor.
-From the top, you have a view over vast fields and rural environment with the Cambodian border just 6 km from the site, in the distance.
+The similarities with Angkor Wat regarding architecture and symbolism are apparent, and Phanom Rung also lies on the ancient route from Angkor.
+From the top, you can view vast fields and a rural environment with the Cambodian border just 6 km from the site in the distance.

 Phanom Rung has been submitted to UNESCO as a future World Heritage Site.